Community Health Investments

 Please contact to register and with any other questions.

-The CHS Grants Program 2025 Request for Proposals (RFP) is now live and open to non-profits serving Greater Washtenaw County.
-Projects need to focus on improving the community health and social and environmental factors of health, as well as address one or more of the 2025 CHNA Priorities: mental health (including substance use disorders); access to services (health, medical or social), and/or housing.
+The CHS Grants Program 2025 Request for Proposals (RFP) was open to non-profits serving Greater Washtenaw County and is now closed.
+Projects needed to focus on improving the community health and social and environmental factors of health, as well as address one or more of the 2025 CHNA Priorities: mental health (including substance use disorders); access to services (health, medical or social), and/or housing.

 Project interventions will cover a span of 12 months and can be funded up to $75,000.
-The deadline to apply is Monday, December 08, 2025 at 5 pm.
-To learn more and apply, click on the InfoReady Website here.
+Announcements of selected proposals will be made soon.

 Past & Upcoming Events